sunnysideup/silverstripe-dynamic-cache-content/docs/en/INDEX.md

 Secondly, with every page, we often load tons of content that is actually the same on every page (header, footer, menu).

-By removing these two parts from the page load we should be able to cache the site entirely.
+By removing these two parts from the page load we should be able to cache the site entirely in the leanest possible way.
 This module then provides a way to reinject the removed bits to every page.

 *How?*